HCI ETC Instructions

 tools or package parameters.

+In high-contrast imaging (HCI), the host source can be orders of magnitude brighter than the companion source.
+Therefore, deep coronagraphic exposures call for a large dynamic range, notwithstanding that the coronagraphic mask (occulter) blocks a significant amount of light from the host.
+If the exposure time (which involves the number of up-the-ramp, non-destructive reads in an integration), or if the number of groups (Ngroups) is too large, then saturation will occur, starting with detector pixels close to the image of the coronagraphic mask on the detector.
 Because saturation is nonlinear, and because post-observation image processing procedures are based on linear combinations of images, saturation cannot be calibrated away or compensated for by the data pipeline.
 As a consequence, if faint portions of the circumstellar scene overlap with the saturated pixels, those portions may not be properly detected.
+Therefore, saturation is a potential show stopper for programs involving faint features at small apparent separations.

 The ETC separately flags pixels that are expected to saturate at some point within a ramp.
 This feature lets users make subtle distinctions to deal with saturation.
 For example, if a ramp goes into saturation at, say, Ngroups = 10, the slope may still be accurately recoverable by discarding from the analysis only the individual frames where saturation has occurred.
+See JWST ETC Saturation for more information and specific saturation limits.

 The user checks for saturation using the Saturation tab in the Images pane on the Calculations page in the ETC.